Skip to content

 Voice over LTE (VoLTE) FAQs

-VoLTE (Voice over LTE) lets you make clearer phone calls over the 4G (also known as LTE) network, where it's available.
+VoLTE (Voice over LTE) is a feature that lets you make clearer phone calls over the 4G (also known as LTE) network, where it's available.

 VoLTE is kind of like an add-on to 4G technology.
 Some phones have it (either built-in, or as a feature you can enable), and others don’t.
 Phones that don’t have VoLTE rely on the 3G network for calls.

-When Telstra closes its 3G network on 30 June 2024, phones that don’t have VoLTE – as well as 4G phones that don’t have VoLTE switched on – will be affected.
+When Telstra closes its 3G network on 31 August 2024, phones that don’t have VoLTE – as well as 4G phones that don’t have VoLTE switched on – won’t be able to make phone calls.
 We’ll get in touch with customers who have these phones and let them know what they need to do.

 More about the 3G closure